 Flight from Ho Chi Min City to Da Nang

 So that was one day in Ho Chi Minh City.
 If you follow this itinerary you’ll agree that it will be a very adventurous day.
 While there is still much more to do in Ho Chi Minh City, there are other parts of Vietnam that are just as amazing and fascinating.
 So that evening, we head to the airport to catch our flight from Hi Chi Minh City to Da Nang.
 The flight is with Jetstar and it is only a little bit delayed.

 Da Nang, Hoi An and Hue are the 3 major cities in Vietnam’s central region that are included in this itinerary.

-From the airport Hoi An is about a 45 minute drive from the Airport.
+From the airport, Hoi An is about a 45-minute drive from the Airport.
 It was easier to organise a driver from the hotel I had booked in Hoi An to pick us up from the airport.
 It was a cheaper and easier option than trying to work out the transfer myself.

 Day 2 – Hoi An

-This following is a brief Hoi An travel guide for if you are visiting the Ancient Town.
+The following is a brief Hoi An travel guide for if you are visiting the Ancient Town.

 Accommodation in Hoi An Vietnam is plentiful.
 Where you choose to stay will depend on what you are planning on doing while visiting.
-Because I was all about the adventure and sightseeing, I chose the Nova Villa in Hoi An as it was close to Hoi An Ancient Town.
+Because I was all about adventure and sightseeing, I chose the Nova Villa in Hoi An as it was close to Hoi An Ancient Town.

-The reception gave a warning that people in the street will be extremely nice to you and encourage you to go to their shop.
+The receptionist gave a warning that people in the street will be extremely nice to you and encourage you to go to their shop.
 So if that happens then just politely decline the invitation and walk on.